google/acai/README.md

   @Test
   public void checkSomethingWorks() {
     // Call the running server and test some behaviour here.
-    // Any state will be cleared by MyFakeDatabaseWiper after each
-    // test case.
   }

   private static class MyTestModule extends AbstractModule {